-The theory of creation brings us to the daylight of the fact that the Universal, or God—the Ultimate Absolute which is the final Whole—delimits itself into smaller and smaller wholes.
+The theory of creation brings us to the daylight of the fact that the Universal, or God—the Ultimate Absolute, which is the final Whole—delimits itself into smaller and smaller wholes.
 Another example of how this could be is the way in which our physical body is made.
 This body is one compact whole, as it were, as it appears to be.
 We do not feel that we are little pieces clubbed together into a mass that we call the body.
 Nevertheless, we are not one indivisible mass.
 This body is made up of tiny cells.
 The cells are joined together with such force of cohesiveness that it looks as if we are one compact whole.
 There is a cementing element which brings these cells into a tremendous cohesiveness, an apparent indivisibility, which is the reason why we feel that we are one whole; otherwise, we are houses made up of little bricks.
 Do we not think that this building is one single, solid mass?
-It looks like that, but it is made up of small bricks kept one over the other and held in position by certain other structural patterns like iron rods, etc. It is not one mass.
+It looks like that, but it is made up of small bricks kept one over the other and held in position by certain other structural items such as iron rods, etc. It is not one mass.

-In the same way, as little wholes such as cells can join together to give the impression of a larger whole which is this physical personality, everything is so in this world.
-The reason why this wholeness is felt, even in a conditioned existence, is the pervasion of the Universal Consciousness.
+In the same way as little wholes such as the cells in our body can join together to give the impression of a larger whole which is this physical personality, so is everything in the world.
+The reason why this wholeness is felt even in a conditioned existence is the pervasion of the universal Consciousness.
 So, the transcendent is also immanent.
-We are not little cells, of course.
-I am not any one of the cells, though I am all the cells.
-How do I come to the conclusion that I am all the cells, though each one is different from the other?
+We are not little cells.
+We are not any one of the cells, though we are all the cells.
+You may ask, “How do I come to the conclusion that I am all the cells, though each cell is different from the other?
 Is it not a contradiction in thought itself?
-How can many things create a sensation of oneness?
+How can many things create a sensation of oneness?”

 Do we not feel that we are one?
-Or do we feel like a bundle of little things moving on the surface of the earth?
-This indivisible Consciousness, which is Universality in our essential being, is the reason why we feel this totalness, the holism in our own individuality, while actually there are little, little wholes of which we are made.
+Or do we feel like a bundle of little things moving on the surface of the Earth?
+This indivisible Consciousness, which is Universality in our essential being, is the reason why we feel this totalness, the holism in our own individuality, while actually there are little wholes of which we are made.
 So the entire creation, the whole universe, is apparently diverse, but basically it is a unity.
 It is a manyness in a singleness.

-The Veda Mantras tell us: ekam sad vipraha, bahudha vadanti.
+The Veda mantra tells us: ekaṁ sād vīprā bahudhā vadanty (R.V.
+1.164.46).
 Great sages tell us that One Reality is parading, as it were, masquerading in this form of a variety of things.
 This manifoldness of the universe, this perception of variety of any kind, inwardly or outside, is a drama played by Consciousness.
-The whole universe is an enactment of this Universal Consciousness.
+The whole universe is an enactment of this universal Consciousness.
 It is a play.
 If we can witness this drama as a director thereof, we will enjoy it.
 But if we are involved in it, we will see it piecemeal.
 The total will not be seen.

 Subtler still, inconceivable, is the space-time relation.
 The most difficult thing to understand is the relation of things to space and time.
 We mostly feel that we are inside space and inside time.
 Newtonian physics said that the world is contained in space and time as glass globules are contained in a soda bottle.
 As things are inside a basket, or materials can be inside a cup or a vase, Newtonian physics thought that the physical universe is inside space and time.